-A tenant who can’t pay the rent is a key concern for landlords.
+A tenant who can’t pay the rent becomes an understandable liability for landlords.
 After all, you have expenses that need paying whether the tenant has paid their rent or not.

-Sometimes the rent forms a large part of your income, and many pensioners are dependent on the income from their rented property.
-For this reason, it’s important to take action early to minimise any potential loss that can arise from rental arrears.
+Sometimes the rent forms a large part of your income, and many pensioners depend on their rented property’s income.
+For this reason, it’s crucial to take action early to minimise any potential loss that can arise from rental arrears.